skramm/spaghetti/docs/spaghetti_manual.md

 **must** be ```NB_STATES``` and ```NB_EVENTS```, respectively.
 For the states, the first one (having value 0) will be the initial state.

-You can use either classical C++03 enums or C++11 scoped enums (```enum class { st1, st2,...```), everything gets casted internally anyway.
+You can use either classical C++03 enums or C++11 scoped enums (```enum class { st1, st2,...```).
+The latter adds of course some type safety.

 Events can be of two types:
 - either "hardware" events (basically, it can be just a keyboard press): those are the ones you need to define in the enum above.
 - or "time outs", when you want to switch from state A to state B after 'x' seconds.
 There are handled separately.

 For the latter case, you need to provide a special "timing" class, that will have some requirements (see below).
 You will need to "assign" the timer to the FSM in the configuration step.